ntd/silverstripe-carousel/README.md

 =====================

 It implements a new page type (_CarouselPage_) that provides everything needed to manage a carousel of images.
+Differently from other carousels, this one does not have the concept of seats (or slots), so managing the images is **much** easier on the backend side.

 You can do bulk uploads and reorder the images by dragging and dropping their thumbnails in a dedicated tab (_Image list_) inside the CMS.
 The same image can be shared among multiple carousels.
-This module adds also some field to the _Settings_ tab.
-This will allow to customize some aspect of the carousel on a per page basis, such as width and height of the images and a flag to show or hide their captions.
+This module adds also some field to the _Settings_ tab, allowing the customization of some aspect of the carousel on a per page basis (e.g., width and height of the images and a flag to show or hide captions).

+To improve file organization, if you upload your images from the carousel a specific folder is pre-selected (it it exists!) instead of the fallback one (`Uploads`).
+The folder name depends on the class hierarchy.
+If, for example, you inherit your `HomePage` type from `CarouselPage`, the code will look for any `Home` or `Carousel` folder (in this order) under your assets directory.

 Usage
 -----